Historypin/shiftedstorage/README.md

 [![Test](https://github.com/historypin/community-cloud-storage/actions/workflows/test.yml/badge.svg)](https://github.com/historypin/community-cloud-storage/actions/workflows/test.yml)

 *community-cloud-storage* is a command line utility that lets you create and manage a [Docker] based, trusted, decentralized storage system for community archives.
 All the heavy lifting is done by [IPFS Cluster] and [Tailscale] which provides a virtual private mesh network for the cluster participants that the rest of the world can't see.
-A small static web application is also included which makes it easy to see see what files have been added to the cluster, and retrieve them.
+A small static web application is also included which makes it easy to see what files have been added to the cluster, and retrieve them.

 This work is part of [Shift Collective]'s [Modeling Sustainable Futures: Exploring Decentralized Digital Storage for Community Based Archives] project, which was funded by the [Filecoin Foundation for the Decentralized Web].
 For more details you can read reports linked from the project's homepage.